 7. Practice flights

 Practice flights on the racing circuit, other than those authorized by the organizer, are strictly forbidden under threat of being disqualified from the contest.

 A practice session will be organized at the beginning of the event.
-Each competitor will only enter this practice session when he has finished his model’s registration, processing and scrutineering and the model is deemed safe for flight in the contest.
-Official practice will
+Each competitor will only enter this practice session when he has finished his models registration, processing and scrutineering and the model is deemed safe for flight in the contest.

-The organiser defines the conditions of the practice session according to the available me and to the number of competitors.
+The organiser defines the conditions of the practice session according to the available time and to the number of competitors.
 They must be announced before the event.

 It can be a free practice session organized by groups with an allocated time identical for each group.
 The allocated time and the number of competitors per group are defined by the organizer.

 Each competitor can do as many circuit laps as he wants during the practice time allowed to his group.
 Once the practice time is over, competitors still in flight can complete their ongoing circuit lap before landing.